BIOS3010/Module-3-pairwise-alignment/README.md

 - Modify your code to work with local alignments as well

 ## 3.5 Advanced exercise
-- Create code to back-trace and to generate the sequence alignments
+- Further extend the code to do the back-tracing and to generate the actual optimal sequence alignments